 Reminder: the piazza group is

-https://piazza.com/northeastern/spring2018/cs44005400/home, and see also the
+https://piazza.com/northeastern/spring2020/cs44005400/home, and see also the

 Piazza Group Section.
 Note that you will not be able

 you will be subscribed to it only after you installed the course

 plugin and created an account — so make sure you do that first.